patrickkunka/mixitup/README.md

 </div>
 ```

-By default, MixItUp will query the container for any elements matching the selector `.mix`, and index them as "targets", although you configure MixItUp to query targets via any valid selector using the configuration option `selectors.target`.
+By default, MixItUp will query the container for any elements matching the selector `.mix`, and index them as "targets", although you configure MixItUp to query targets via any valid selector using the `selectors.target` configuration option.

-Aditional classes or attributes on your targets may then be used to filter those matching a valid selector string, e.g.: `.category-a`.
+Aditional classes or attributes on your targets may then be used to filter those matching a valid selector string (e.g. `.category-a`).

 Data attributes can be added to target elements to enable sorting: